 Like SERMs, SERDs (sometimes called ERDs) are a type of antiestrogen therapy.
 SERDs fill estrogen receptors to stop this hormone from attaching to cancer cells and helping them grow.
 These medicines also reduce the number of estrogen receptors and change the receptors that remain so they don't work as well.

-Fulvestrant (Faslodex) is the only approved SERD.
-Faslodex treats late-stage, hormone receptor-positive breast cancers that are also HER2-negative.
+Elacestrant(Orserdu)and fulvestrant (Faslodex) are the only approved SERD.
+They treat late-stage, hormone receptor-positive breast cancers that are also HER2-negative.
 This means the cancer cells don't have any or much of a protein called HER2 on their surface.
 HER2 helps to control cell growth.

 - A first treatment for late-stage hormone receptor-positive, HER2-negative breast cancer in postmenopausal women

 - A treatment for postmenopausal women with late-stage HER-positive breast cancer who have already taken a different hormone therapy

 - Combined with ribociclib (Kisqali) to treat late-stage hormone receptor-positive, HER 2-negative breast cancer in postmenopausal women